petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ---
 # Example: Creating a Simple DXP Cluster

 A fast, easy way to learn DXP clustering is to set up a two node DXP cluster environment on one machine using [Docker containers](https://docs.docker.com/get-started/overview/).
-Here you'll create two DXP server containers along with server containers for a database, search engine, and file store.
+This example creates two DXP server containers along with server containers for a database, search engine, and file store.:

-Here are the server containers you'll create:

 | Server Type | Implementation | Container Name |
 | :---------- | :------- | :---------- |